CR7BJU/HMAC_calculator/README.md

 Description
 -----------

 Simple hash function SHA224 calculator using [OpenSSL](https://www.openssl.org/docs/manmaster/man3/SHA256.html) library.
 SHA224_Init() and others are deprecated in newer versions of OpenSSL (3.0 and above).
 This calculator uses Message Digest Functions (EVP) instead of Secure Hash Algorithm functions (SHA).
-This small project is intended to be integrated into satellite firmware.
+This small project is intended to be integrated into cubesat firmware.

 How to run
 ----------